Difference Between Preemptive and Non Preemptive Scheduling in Operating Systems

 Preemptive vs Non-Preemptive Scheduling

 Preemptive scheduling allows higher-priority tasks to interrupt lower-priority ones, while non-preemptive scheduling does not.
-It is often used in real-time systems, while non-preemptive scheduling is simpler and more predictable but may result in longer wait times for certain tasks.
+It is used in real-time systems, while non-preemptive scheduling is simpler and more predictable but may result in longer wait times for certain tasks.

 Preemptive vs Non Preemptive Scheduling